openstack-k8s-operators/install_yamls/README.md

 Scripts to automate Installing OpenStack in your *pre-installed* OpenShift environment.

-Aside from generating Yaml and running *oc* commands to apply them to your cluster nothing in this repo should modify the local machine, require sudo, or make any changes to the local environment.
+Aside from generating Yaml and running *oc* commands to apply them to your cluster nothing in this repo should modify the local machine, require sudo, or make any changes to the local machine.

 ## Goals